 While the budget bill did not provide additional funding for one of the Obama administration’s signature initiatives, the School Improvement Grant (SIG) program was addressed to allow states to establish their own strategies “with the approval of the Secretary of Education.”
 This flexibility mirrors provisions in the Senate education committee’s ESEA reauthorization bill.

 Notably, the bills reserve (sets-aside but does not actually fund) $250 million for Race to the Top grants to help states develop and enhance pre-K programs for 4-year-olds.
-This is viewed by many in Congress as a marker for consideration of early childhood-related legislation that was introduced in the House and Senate late last year (see NAESP Statement on Early Education Legislation).
+This is viewed by many in Congress as a marker for consideration of early childhood-related legislation that was introduced in the House and Senate late last year.
 Language was also inserted in the bill to allow charter funds to support prekindergarten programs.

 The bill also includes a strict interpretation of the “maintenance of effort” requirement in IDEA, which requires that districts maintain or increase special education spending year to year with few exceptions.
 The Department of Education was expected to make a final rule on maintenance of effort this year.

 Other programs were also addressed to help homeless students and students from low-income families served by Title I programs.
 Language noting that “supplement, not supplant” parts of Title I don’t apply to Title I funds if schools are servicing homeless students.
 This provision will afford schools serving homeless students flexibility to pay for staff and materials that help those students they wouldn’t have otherwise.

 For schools, Congress provided $25 million for kitchen equipment; and $90 million for school safety programs, an increase of $28.5 million (+46 percent) above the final FY 2013 level.
 The bill leaves the details of how to spend that money up to the Department of Education.
 Finally, $75 million is provided for the National Institute of Justice to develop a new school safety initiative.